Geographic Distribution and Habitat

 Size, Weight, and Lifespan

 The agile gibbon weighs between 8.8 and 13.2 lb (4-6 kg), with most weighing about 11 lb (5 kg).
-Male agile gibbons are larger than females.
-The species is sexually dimorphic; that is, there are distinct differences in size and appearance between the genders.
-Those on the heavier side are typically those kept in captivity.
 Their bodies are anywhere from 17.3 to 25 in (44-63.5 cm) in length.
+Males are larger than females.
 Agile gibbons have lived to be as old as 44 years in captivity, though in the wild it is doubtful they live so long.
 Most members of the gibbon family live to be around 25 years old in the wild.

 The agile gibbon has a hairless black face and dark brown eyes surround by fur.
 Their fur is short, often black, but can also be dark brown or reddish brown.
 Over their eyes there is a white stripe of an eyebrow, which looks like a chalk line on a chalkboard.
 Males have white fur at the sides of their faces, resembling white sideburns.
 Being apes, agile gibbons do not have tails.